RWS/studio-api-docs/apiconcepts/projectautomation/creating_a_project_package.md

 Assign a Manual Task and Create a Project Package
 --

-The screenshot below illustrates how a project package is created from <Var:ProductName>.
+The screenshot below illustrates how a project package is created from Var:ProductName.

 ![CreateProjectPackage](images/CreateProjectPackage.jpg)